[ Reference Info Index | Glossopedia ]

 Roll and glue the flange with the O-ring inside it to make a thicker flange.
 Be careful not to let the flange extend farther along the body of the sac.
 Reassemble the sac into the pen and test it again.

 NoteWe did not use the O-ring at first because your new flange is less “squishable” than the original, and in some pens it won’t allow you to seat the nipple.

 When you are satisfied that the pen is properly sealed, slide the pressure bar back onto the secondary lever, screw the end cap back onto the barrel, reseat the nib and feed, and breathe a sigh of relief.

 Ink your pen, tune the nib if it needs tuning, and use it!

-The jewel remover is a pure white gum rubber bottle stopper of the right size.
+The jewel remover is a No 5 pure white gum rubber bottle stopper.
 Neither a cork nor a black rubber stopper will work for removing jewels because they do not have the right compressibility or coefficient of friction.

-As of this writing, RichardsPens.com is the only supplier of Vacumatic lubricant.
+As of this writing, Indy-Pen-Dance.com is the only supplier I know of for Vacumatic lubricant.

 Do not use baby powder or ladies’ dusting powder, or any powder that contains fragrances, cornstarch, zinc oxide, or other additives!
-These products are oiled to protect delicate skin, and oil eats rubber.
-Pen sacs are rubber… If there’s no plain talcum powder in the house, buy some.
+Some of these products are oiled to protect delicate skin, and oil eats rubber.
+Others are abrasive instead of slippery, and that can be just as bad.
+If there’s no plain talcum powder in the house, buy some.
 (I should point out that pure talcum powder is very hard to find these days; your best bet may be from a billiards supplier.)
 If you absolutely cannot find talcum powder, you can substitute powdered graphite.
 This stuff is sold by hordware stores and locksmiths for lubricating locks and other mechanisms that are exposed to cold and wet.
 It's messy, but it does work.